MuntasirSZN/LinuxCommandsCheatSheet/README.md

 123 username  20   0  100.0m  10.0m  10.0m S  10.0   1.0  10:10.10 bash
 ```

-If the system is running,then the output will be the system information.
-If there is nothing,then the output will be empty.
+If the system is running, then the output will be the system information.
+If there is nothing, then the output will be empty.

 ## 18.```htop```